 Employees who raise concerns in good faith will be protected by the organisation from reprisals or victimisation.
 Any employee with knowledge of such abuse or harm, who does not report it, will be subject to disciplinary action.
 Anyone attempting to stop or discourage another staff member from coming forward to express a serious concern will be subject to disciplinary action.
 Likewise, anyone who criticises or victimises another employee after a concern has been expressed will be subject to disciplinary action.

 A young person or vulnerable adult’s behaviour must be managed effectively and in a manner appropriate for their stage of development.

 A young person or vulnerable adult will be treated with respect at all times.
-You must ensure that Company rules are applied consistently so that the young person or vulnerable adult knows what is acceptable behaviour at work and what is not.
+We must ensure that Company rules are applied consistently so that the young person or vulnerable adult knows what is acceptable behaviour at work and what is not.

-You should never:
+We should never:

 - use or threaten physical punishment

 - use techniques intended to single out and humiliate the young person or vulnerable adult

 - use menace in response to a young person’s or vulnerable adult’s behaviour.

 Physical intervention should only be used to manage a young person or vulnerable adult’s behaviour if it is absolutely necessary to prevent personal injury to themselves or others, to prevent serious damage to property, or in what would reasonably be regarded as exceptional circumstances.
 Any occasion where physical intervention is used to manage a young person’s behaviour must immediately be notified to your Line Manager.